burtonwilliamt/carlogicapi/tutorials/VeinsTutorial/README.md

 And here is the code that matches the speed upon receiving a message:
 ```
 void TutorialAppl::onData(WaveShortMessage* wsm) {
-    //Receive a message with a target speed, slow down to that speed
+    //Receive a message with a target speed, slow down / speed up to that speed
     float message_speed = atof(wsm->getWsmData());
     traciVehicle->slowDown(message_speed, 1000); //slow down over 1s
 }
 ```
+Note that the slowDown method can also speed a car up.
+It just changes the speed over a given time.

 ### omnetpp.ini

-The omnetpp.ini file is where all the parameters in .ned files get set.
-It serves as a configuration file for the Veins simulation.
+The omnetpp.ini file is where all the parameters in .ned network files get set.
+It serves as a configuration file for the Veins simulation, and the file that is Run to start a simulation.
 The parameters can be confusing to find because of the inheritance structure and the star expansions.
-The argument names are dotted off of the variable names, not the classes.
+Just know that the argument names are dotted off of the variable names, not the classes.
 And star expansion works in the Unix way.
 The beginning `*.` before everything is the TutorialScenario object.
 And `**` is any number of nested `*.`s.
 ```
 [General]
 cmdenv-express-mode = true